 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with strong specificity and distinctiveness, clearly naming the platform (Klaviyo), the integration method (Rube MCP/Composio), and multiple concrete actions.
-Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
-The trigger terms are naturally phrased and cover the domain well.
+This is a strong description with excellent specificity and distinctiveness, clearly naming the platform (Klaviyo), integration method (Rube MCP/Composio), and multiple concrete actions.
+Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+The trigger terms are naturally aligned with what users would say when working with Klaviyo marketing automation.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Klaviyo campaigns, email/SMS marketing automation, or managing Klaviyo tags and send jobs.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Klaviyo campaigns, email marketing via Klaviyo, SMS messaging, or managing Klaviyo tags and send jobs.'

 | Dimension | Reasoning | Score |